CSPS-EFPC-DAAN/Learner-Manual-Manuel-de-l-apprenant/index.md

 ## Preparatory Course Materials
 Every Thursday, you will be provided with preparatory materials for the following class.

+While there are no required preparatory materials this week, you can get a head start by reading up on [data science trends for 2019](https://towardsdatascience.com/data-science-trends-for-2019-11b2397bd16b) or [finding a course on codecademy](https://www.codecademy.com).

 ## Online Tools & Platforms

 Throughout your Premium experience, you will access: